DOCK AT HOME

 The DOCK is a space for kids to meet on Sunday mornings to learn about the love of JESUS.
+In this season, we are only able to offer DOCK programming at our 9AM service.
 We dive into the Bible to find out how JESUS lived and how He sees the world.
 It’s our aim to learn about JESUS’ perspective in an authentic, fun, and engaging way – just the way He intended!

 Your First Visit